 Live with other IES interns, or have the option of living with a local university student, which provides more opportunities to engage in local culture and activities.

-Apartments are furnished, single-sex, and generally accommodate four to six IES Interns, with two students sharing a bedroom.
+Apartments are furnished, single-sex, and generally accommodate four to six IES Abroad students and interns, with two students sharing a bedroom.
 Internet access is available.
 Meals are not included, but apartments offer fully-equipped kitchens.
-If you are interested in improving your language proficiency, you may opt to sign an Italian-only language pledge with your roommates.

 Part of making you feel at home in Rome is doing our best to help you feel safe and cared for.
 Whether it’s the orientation program that prepares you for what’s ahead, your housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.